franneck94/GW2_RotaHelper/README.md

    <img src="./media/selection.png" alt="Example Screenshot" />
 </div>

-- There's a vertical and a horizontal layout depending on your needs.
 - Skill names and cast times from the bench log can be turned on.

 <div align="left" style="margin-left:50px;">